Awilum/dev/project/entries/glowyphp/registry/getting-started/usage/entry.md

 title: Usage
 template: glowyphp/component
 seo:
-  title: Usage of Registry Component for storing data globally in a well managed fashion, helping to prevent global meltdown
+  title: Usage of Registry Package for storing data globally in a well managed fashion, helping to prevent global meltdown
-  description: Usage Enterprise-ready Registry Component for storing data globally in a well managed fashion, helping to prevent global meltdown
+  description: Usage Enterprise-ready Registry Package for storing data globally in a well managed fashion, helping to prevent global meltdown
 ---

 ```php